pickles976/pickles976.github.io/_posts/2024-11-17-Hari-Recipes.md

 > We'll see if Mastercard lets me chargeback for this shit because they are quite literally stealing my money by not allowing me to do anything with the domain I paid for.
 > hari.recipes cost me $6 on namecheap, and I was able to set up DNS in AWS Route 53 in about 30 seconds.
 I have no love for Amazon, but at least their services work.

 The current app is running on DigitalOcean's $6 VM.
 I tried the $4 option, but the container and its dependencies was just too large to fit in 10GB of storage.
+Further improvements could be made to the docker image size by changing the base image, and tweaking some of the Python dependencies.

 ### Load Tests